 The statute provides that under no circumstance may land used predominately in the production of agriculture be considered blighted.
 T.C.A. § 13-20-201.

 Land acquired by eminent domain may be sold, leased, or otherwise transferred to another public entity or to a private person or entity if fair market value is received for the land.
 T.C.A. § 29-17-1003.
-T.C.A. § 29-17-1005, effective July 1, 2014, provides that if a condemning entity determines that property taken by eminent domain is not used for the purpose for which it was condemned, or for some other authorized public use, or if the condemning entity decides to sell the property within 10 years of taking the property, then the condemning entity must first offer the property for sale to the persons from which the property was taken.
-Such persons may purchase the property for not less than fair market value plus costs and have 30 days to sign a purchase agreement for the property.
+T.C.A. § 29-17-1005 provides that if a condemning entity determines that property taken by eminent domain is not used for the purpose for which it was condemned, or for some other authorized public use, or if the condemning entity decides to sell the property within 10 years of taking the property, then the condemning entity must first offer the property for sale to the persons from which the property was taken.
+Such persons may purchase the property for the lessor of the price paid to the former owner by the local government acquiring the property plus fair market value of any improvements made after condemnation plus the average interest that would have been accrued on the amount paid to the former owner had the money been held in treasury bonds or the fair market value of the property.
 If the former owner does not purchase the property within the 30 days, then the property may be sold in any commercially reasonable manner for not less than fair market value plus costs.

 Former owners have the right to request a statement of intent for public use from the local government every 24 months following condemnation.
 T.C.A. § 29-17-1005.
 The right of the former owner to request such a statment does not transfer to the former owner's heirs or other parties.